 “The first was lip service, reminding me not to worry.
-He phoned the following week from Colorado.
-Supposedly Mr. B had discussed opening a ski resort.
-My husband was to investigate options and planned to stay a few days to enjoy the last good snow.
+He phoned the following week from Colorado––supposedly there to investigate options toward opening a ski resort for Mr. B. He planned to stay a few days to enjoy the last good snow.
 I took him at his word, but—”

 “Haven’t heard from him since?”

-“No. By the middle of June, ski season should be over.
+“No. By June, ski season should be over.
 I’m afraid something awful—”

 “Contact Mr. B, or the resort?”

 “I…found the numbers in my husband’s desk at home.
 I called both twice, but neither his client, nor anyone at the resort claims to have seen or talked to him in weeks.
-I don’t know whether he’s been injured, kidnapped, killed, or just shacking up with some bimbo.
-Regardless, I have to find out, so I can get on with my life.”
+I don’t know whether he’s been injured, kidnapped, murdered, or just shacking up with some bimbo.
+Regardless, I must find out, so I can get on with my life.”

-The woman’s face tilted toward the linoleum and implied genuine distress.
-Anger or tears, I couldn’t tell.
+The woman’s face tilted toward the linoleum.
+Genuine distress?
+Anger or tears?
+I couldn’t tell.
 Either way, I needed more info.
 Then the phone rang.
-“Pardon me.
-Hello?”
-My landlord.
+I let it jingle.

-A kind-hearted old Jew, Julius Beilman helped set up my business, sent clients my way, and carried me when things got slow.
-Unfortunately, his good nature had worn thin.
-Something about overdue rent again.
+A kind-hearted old Jew, Julius Beihlman helped set up my business, sent clients my way, and carried me when things got slow.
+Unfortunately, overdue rent again had stretched his good nature paper thin.

 I spun around.
 “Sorry ’bout the interruption.”

 “Sorta.
-What about the local police?
-Talk to them about your husband?”
+Talk to the local police about your husband?”

-“Yes.
-But when I stated my situation, they became condescending.
+“Yes, but they became condescending.
 Told me not to worry, my husband would turn up.
-When I persisted, the detective took my information and assured me a report would be filed.”
+When I persisted, the detective took my information and assured me he would file a missing-persons report.”